MiroMindAI/MiroThinker/README.md

 ## 🙏 Acknowledgments

+We extend our sincere gratitude to:

-- **Benchmark Contributors** for the comprehensive evaluation datasets
+- 🏆 **Benchmark Contributors** for the comprehensive evaluation datasets
-- **Open Source Community** for the tools and libraries that make this possible
+- 🌍 **Open Source Community** for the tools and libraries that make this possible

-We thank all contributors who have helped make MiroThinker better:
+- 👥 **All Contributors** who have helped make MiroThinker better

 <div align="center">
   <a href="https://github.com/MiroMindAI/MiroThinker/graphs/contributors">